Fermentation

 How are alternative proteins made with fermentation?

 Some sustainable protein companies use a method similar to beer or yoghurt production to grow large quantities of mycoproteins.
-These proteins, originally found in soil, have a meaty texture, and can be combined with other ingredients to produce animal-free meat.
+These mushroom-like strains, originally found in soil, have a meaty texture, and can be combined with other ingredients to produce animal-free meat.

 Another method of fermentation – known as precision fermentation – uses organisms such as yeast to produce pure dairy or egg proteins, or ingredients such as heme.
 This process has been used for decades to produce medicines like insulin and food enzymes like rennet (which is found in many cheese products).